ofekatr/Clean-Architecture/README.md

 ### Implemented in TypeScript, using Node.js, Express.js, PostgresQL, TypeORM, GraphQL, Apollo, TypeGraphQ, GraphQL Code Generator and React.

-- Includes an implementation for safe usage of JWT authorization - Using <a href="https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/#silent_refresh" target="_blank">access and refresh tokens mechanism for silent refreshes</a>.
+- Includes an implementation for safe usage of JWT authorization - Using access and refresh tokens mechanism for <a href="https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/#silent_refresh" target="_blank">silent refreshes</a>.
 - Utilizes GraphQL Code Generator in order to build strict types on the client-side from the GraphQL schema and operations.
 - Implements concepts demonstrated in Robert Cecil Martin's Clean Architectural Design.